DNA exonerated Christopher Ochoa of a crime to which he had confessed

 Christopher Ochoa, a mild-mannered honor student and editor of his high school literary magazine, spent 12 years in prison for a rape and murder to which he confessed — but did not commit.

 He was 22 when he was picked up for questioning for the rape and murder of Nancy DePriest, the 20-year-old manager of a pizza restaurant in Austin, Texas.
-Although there was no evidence linking him to the crime, police told him they knew he was guilty.
+Although there was no evidence linking him to the crime, which occurred in the early morning hours of October 24, 1988, police told him they knew he was guilty.
 They said his best friend, Richard Danzinger, was ready to implicate him.
 They said he would be put into a cell where he would be "fresh meat" for other inmates.
 They yelled, pounded the table, and threw a chair at him.
 They told him he would receive the death penalty unless he confessed.
 They showed him photographs of death row.
 They tapped him on the arm to show him where the needle would be inserted.

 The false confession